-- Runoff area connected to each tree pit is suitable for the proposed trees (i.e. trees do not risk being overwatered); - Soil volume is sufficient to support a healthy tree root growth; - Determine where buried services clash with proposed tree pits; - Determine the flow route for water from the catchment into the structure, and determine requirement for a dedicated under-drain and overflow system, or whether the tree pit is provided with an under-drain arrangement in common with other adjacent SuDS; - Ensure that, where suitable, multiple tree pits are connected together to maximise the attenuation volume and allow for more tree root growth; and - Identify if there is a requirement for root protection system.
+- Runoff area connected to each tree pit is suitable for the proposed trees (i.e. trees do not risk being overwatered); - . - Determine the flow route for water from the catchment into the structure, and determine requirement for a dedicated under-drain and overflow system, or whether the tree pit is provided with an under-drain arrangement in common with other adjacent SuDS; Ensure that, where suitable, multiple tree pits are connected together to maximise the attenuation volume and allow for more - tree root growth; and - Identify if there is a requirement for root protection system.